akman47/budget-tracker/README.md

 ## Application
 [Budget Tracker Application](https://budget-tracker03.herokuapp.com/)

+## Usage
+Enter an amount and indicate if it's being deposited or expensed to track the budget.
+If there is low or no internet connection, the input will be saved on the tracker and be updated when connectivity resumes.

 ## Screenshot
 ![Screenshot of the Budget Tracker app](./budget-tracker.png)

-## Usage
-Enter an amount and indicate if it's being deposited or expensed to track the budget

 ## Credit
 Angela Man